Botox, Dysport & Xeomin Specialist

 Botox, Dysport and Xeomin work by partially paralyzing the facial muscle into which it is injected.
 The vast majority of aesthetic facial use is for wrinkles and lines around the forehead and around the eye area.
 The muscular paralysis, while profound, is only temporary and must be repeated to be ‘permanent’.
 There appears to be no known negative health effects of any of these neuromuscular modulators.
 Rarely, a few patients may become resistant or develop decreased effectiveness to the drugs over time.
 In those cases, I have found it effective to switch to one of the other muscle relaxing agents, usually from Botox to Dysport or Xeomin.

-EXCESSIVE SWEATING (HYPERHIDROSIS) AND PAINFUL CLENCHING (BRUXISM) CAN ALSO BE EFFECTIVELY TREATED
+EXCESSIVE SWEATING (HYPERHIDROSIS) & CLENCHING (BRUXISM) Treatment

 Botox, Dysport AND Xeomin have also been shown to be effective for other problems completely unrelated to facial lines and wrinkles.
 Both have been shown to help reduce excessive sweating of the armpits (hyperhidrosis) and to reduce the size of the jaw muscles (masseteric hypertrophy) around the jaw angle area due to clenching or bruxism.
 Hyperhidrosis treatments, like facial wrinkles, must be repeated to maintain effectiveness.
 Jaw (masseteric) muscle reduction results with these injections appear to be more permanent after an initial series of injections.